 Courts are required to utilize the child support guidelines unless there are extraordinary circumstances.
 These can include a child with extraordinary medical or dental needs, a child with extraordinary educational needs, a parent with extraordinary needs (i.e., medical expenses), a child with independent financial resources, etc.

 It is also important to note that some courts believe that an equal (or near equal) parenting time schedule is an extraordinary reason to justify deviating from the child support guidelines.

 Kentucky Child Support Lawyer

 There are many potential caveats to the explanation above.
 For specific advice, please consult with a Kentucky child support lawyer.
-Cordell & Cordell has offices in Louisville and Lexington and its divorce lawyers are licensed to practice throughout the state.
+Cordell & Cordell has offices in Louisville and Florence and its divorce lawyers are licensed to practice throughout the state.